-NFL Rumors: Jaguars Also Received These Trade Offers For Jalen Ramsey
+NESN

 Well, the Jags finally cut ties with Ramsey on Tuesday.
 They didn’t receive five first-rounders from the Los Angeles Rams, but they still made out quite nicely with a pair of first-round selections in addition to a 2021 fourth-round pick.
 According to NFL Network’s Mike Silver, it was the fourth-rounder that served as the linchpin.

 The Ramsey deal was just part of what was an incredibly active day for the Rams and their front office.
-In addition to placing Aqib Talib on injured reserve, L.A. also sent two-time Pro Bowl selection Marcus Peters to the Baltimore Ravens.
+In addition to placing Aqib Talib on injured reserve, L.A. sent two-time Pro Bowl selection Marcus Peters to the Baltimore Ravens.
 Ramsey was going to be the Rams’ top cornerback even if Talib and Peters remained in the mix, but now even greater responsibility falls on the shoulder’s of the No. 5 overall pick in 2016.

 Ramsey’s first challenge in a Rams uniform?
 Squaring off with Julio Jones on Sunday when Los Angeles pays a visit to the Atlanta Falcons.